Skip to main content

 Most entry-level Merchandise Planner roles ask for 0-2 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in Demand Forecasting and Open-to-Buy.

-What is the typical salary range for a entry-level Merchandise Planner?
+Where can I find reliable salary data for a entry-level Merchandise Planner?

 What skills set a entry-level Merchandise Planner apart in interviews?